Ashey railway station: History

 Ashey station in 1993, on the day it reopened to serve the heritage steam railway.
 The station consists of a shelter shown here, built by BR in the 1950s, with the original substantial station buildings on the right behind the bushes on the other platform.

 The station was opened by the Ryde and Newport Railway, which then amalgamated with other island railways to form the Isle of Wight Central Railway.
 Becoming part of the Southern Railway during the Grouping of 1923, the station passed to the Southern Region of British Railways on nationalisation in 1948.
 It was then closed by the British Railways Board, but was reopened by the Isle of Wight Steam Railway, a heritage railway, in 1993.
 The station building were sold by British Rail in 1968 and became a private house.
-The building was sold in 2025 to the Isle of Wight Steam Railway who have plans to restore it for railway use.
+The building was sold in 2025 to the Isle of Wight Steam Railway who are currently restoring it for railway use.